 Water Quality in Grand Island, Nebraska

-What is the water quality like in Grand Island, NE?
+What is the water quality in Grand Island?

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause: